 So, by using a concentrated superfood powder in your smoothie, you’re taking a shortcut!

 There are lots of food powders you can choose from on the market (if you want to do your own trial and error).

-However, if you’d rather skip the guessing and testing, then the powder I always recommend is Green Juice superfood powder.
+However, if you’d rather skip the guessing and testing, then the powder I suggest reaching for is this Green Juice powder.

-With ingredients like mint, turmeric, ashwagandha, moringa, wheatgrass, chlorella, beets and more this powder is a powerhouse.
+With ingredients like mint, turmeric, ashwagandha, moringa, wheatgrass, chlorella and beets, it’s a nutrient-rich powerhouse.

 I’m such a huge fan of this product and I have a full review of it in this post on supplements for female hormonal imbalance.
-Read it to learn more about why I rank this powder above all others.
+Read it to learn more about why it’s one of my go-to supplements.